idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 -----

 ``Maybe``, defined in the Prelude, describes an optional value.
-Either there is a value of the given type, or there isn’t:
+Either there is a value of the given type, or there isn't:

 .. code-block:: idris